Like physicians, pharmacies play an important role in empowering patients to take charge of their health.

 Improving Customer Relationships

 When someone is sick or hurting, it is imperative that they fully understand their prescription.
-Having interpreter services available can also help customers fill their prescriptions quickly and easily.
+Having on-demand interpretation available can also help customers fill their prescriptions quickly and get their questions answered.

 Follow-up phone calls, emails, and texts can also include in-language communication.